intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/ragflow_quickstart.md

 #### Exit RAGFlow

-To shut down the open-webui server, use **Ctrl+C** in the terminal where the Ragflow server is runing, then close your browser tab.
+To shut down the RAGFlow server, use **Ctrl+C** in the terminal where the Ragflow server is runing, then close your browser tab.